-Again, ensure your time spent writing offers something truly valuable for your readers.
+Again, always ensure your content offers something truly valuable for your readers.
 It’s not about quantity, it’s about quality.

-If you can only do one quality post a month, that’s far better than doing lots of below par posts.
+If you can only write one quality post a month, that’s far better than doing lots of poor quality posts.
 Refine your posts so they’re the best they can be.
 Then when it comes to promoting, you’ll have an easier job generating life-long followers.

 As mentioned earlier, use a content calendar to help you define when and where you’ll promote your content.
 This is crucial if you want to stay on track and get the most out of your blogging.

-Consider paid advertising to build your readership.
-There’s so much clutter online it’s difficult to push through.
+To start with, you might want to consider paid advertising to build your readership.
+There’s so much clutter online, it can be difficult to push through sometimes.
 Paying to promote your content to a targeted audience allows you to side step the noise and sail above your competitors.

-Set aside a daily budget and A/B test your campaigns.
-Measure your results and make changes to find what works.
+Think about setting aside a daily budget and A/B testing your campaigns.
+Measure your results and make changes to find what works for you.

 SEO best practises